shanecelis/shanecelis.github.io/content/posts/remote-rustacean-for-hire/index.md

 They were kind enough to get back to me the next day and let me know the position was closed.
 Still it got me excited about actually finding a rust job.
 The jobs for rust are not abundant.
 Developer enthusiasm for rust gives me confidence that jobs will follow; we're just early to the scene.

-Writing the email above made me realize that, yes, I would like to find a job in rust.
 So if you've got a remote rust position or know of one, [let me know](https://mastodon.gamedev.place/@shanecelis).
 I'm happy to chat.

 [0]: https://www.shanecelis.com/resume/resume-2024-07-01.pdf